meteor/meteor/content/build-tool.md

 <h3 id="juliancwirko-postcss">juliancwirko:postcss</h3>

+>Note: This package is no longer actively maintained, therefore compatibility with newer versions of Meteor is not guaranteed.
+If you encouter problems with this, please let us know by [opening an issue on the Guide](https://github.com/meteor/guide/issues).

 Use the package [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) to your app to enable PostCSS for your Meteor app.
 To do so, we remove the standard CSS minifier and replace it with the postcss package:

 ```